 The list is ordered by the timestamp, meaning that the most recent notification appears first.
 The order resembles that of a common inbox.

-If the user chooses to order the items by type (also known as by app), items appear as grouped notifications.
-Ordering by type makes it easier for the user to handle a high volume of notifications and to execute all notification at once for a group.
+If the user chooses to order the items by type (by app), they appear as grouped notifications.
+Ordering by the type makes it easier for the user to handle a high volume of notifications, and to act on all notifications for a group at once.

-- The highest priority of a single item defines the priority indicator at group level.
+- The highest priority of a single item defines the priority for the group.